Strip off the Waterbased Finishing

 cause the scratch to the wood surface.
 Use the plastic knife to minimize the

-brite also can be used to rub the rest of the paint.
+risk of scratching.
+Continue the surface cleaning with dampened rag; a scotch brite can also be used to rub the rest of the paint.
 Although it has been detached from the wood

-surface, the waterbased film layer will not perfectly be dissolved.
-The waterbased
+surface, the water-based film layer will not be perfectly dissolved.
+The water-based

 coating particles may be left inside in the pores and grain of wood.
-We can use
+You can use a wire brush to clean the particles inside the wood pores and grains.

-If there was wood stain
+If there was a wood stain

 at the finishing, then there may be some color at the wood.
 The stain is absorbed